mjpekala/maxfun-experiment/README.md

 ## Quick start

-1. Download the Caltech-101.
+1. Download the Caltech-101 data.
 You can use the script [here](./src/data/get_caltech101.sh) or manually download and unpack the archive.

 2. Edit the [preprocessing](./src/process_images.m) script to select a windowing and feature type (e.g. gabor edge, dyadic edge).
 The parameters of primary interest are towards the top of the script in the PARAMETERS section.

 3. Run the process_images.m script.
 Note that you will have to [set Matlab's path](./src/set_path.m) before calling the script the first time.
-This will generate a .mat file with maximum, average and maxfun pooling for all images.
-If using caltech-lean (the default) it will also cache the data set.
+This will generate a .mat file with the various pooled features for all images.
+If using caltech-lean (the default) it will also cache the data set so that it need not be re-created from scratch each time.

 4. To evaluate classification performance, run the [classify](./src/classify_images.m) script.
-This will evaluate maxfun pooling as well as a number of pooling strategies of the form $\alpha * max + (1 - \alpha)*avg$.
+This will "evaluate" the pooling strategies using a simple SVM classifier.

 ### Using CNN-derived features